linode/docs/docs/platform/how-to-resell-linode-services/index.md

 Linode warmly welcomes and encourages the reselling of our services to third-party customers.
 Anyone can resell Linode services.
 This guide will walk you through the process of becoming a reseller.

 {{< note >}}
 While Linode encourages reselling, we do not currently have a special reseller program.
 At this time Linode does not offer discounted pricing for resellers, nor do we directly offer white-label software, like WHMCS plugins, to aid in reselling.
-It is possible to create such software of your own via the Linode API; review the [custom management user interface](#custom-management-user-interface) for more detail.
+It is possible to create such software of your own via the [Linode API](#linode-api).

 However, Linode does have a referral program.
 For more information on Linode's referral program, read the [referral codes section](#referral-codes).
 {{</ note >}}